MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 ### File modifications before comparison

-The two versions of the content shown in the file comparison area are modified in the following ways to make the comparison easier:
+The two versions of the content shown in the change review window are modified in the following ways to make the comparison easier:

 - Datasource and parameter rules are applied to the source item so that the datasource you see is the one that will be deployed.
 - Some fields that don't indicate differences (for example, timestamps and role membership) are removed from both items.